newslynx/docs/README.md

 ## How to generate

-Make sure you have [Sphinx](http://sphinx-doc.org) installed.
-This project was built with Sphinx 1.3.1.
+This project requires Sphinx to build.
+Run `pip install -r requirements.txt`, preferably in a virtual environment, to install.

 Run the following

 ````shell
 make html